SHORT STORY 11

 My neck slowly craned around, and I whispered, "We?"

-"We are the one in distress!"
+"We in distress!"
 Osip yelled, grabbing the captain.
-"There's no one to spare!"
+"No one to spare!"

 "And leave the cook in charge?"
-I frowned bewildered.
+I frowned.

 "He's the only one qualified to steer the ship."